WHK102/hShell/readme.md

-      notepad [file path] : Edit remote file with notepad editor on the local system. sublime [file path] : Edit remote file with sublime text editor on the local system. uninstall           : Uninstall the current WebShell on the server. install [file path] : Install the WebShell on the specific remote parh. mysql [host] [port] [user] [password] : Start an interative MySQL shell connection on the remote server. mysqldump [host] [port] [user] [password] [local file] : Make a dump from remote database to local file .sql download [remote path] [local path] : Download a backup of file or directory from server to local path.
+      notepad [file path] : Edit remote file with notepad editor on the local system. sublime [file path] : Edit remote file with sublime text editor on the local system. uninstall           : Uninstall the current WebShell on the server. install [file path] : Install a copy of the WebShell on the specific remote parh, if the directory does not exist, it will create it recursively. mysql [host] [port] [user] [password] : Start an interative MySQL shell connection on the remote server. mysqldump [host] [port] [user] [password] [local file] : Make a dump from remote database to local file .sql download [remote path] [local path] : Download a backup of file or directory from server to local path.